 \subsection{Data acquisition (DAQ) system}

-The signals from the NaI(Tl) crystal and the neutron detectors were recorded by 400 MHz sampling flash analog-to-digital converters(FADCs) from NOTICE Korea \cite{kimsdaq}.
-Signals from the crystal were amplified 30 times with home-made amplifier and sent to the FADC.
-The additional high-gain amplifier for the NaI(Tl) crystal allowed to identify the single photoelectron signals.
-Signals from the neutron detectors were directly sent to the FADC.
+The signals from the NaI(Tl) detector and the neutron detectors were recorded with a sampling rate of 400 MHz by 10-bit flash analog-to-digital converters(FADCs) from NOTICE, Korea, with a dynamic range of 1 V \cite{kimsdaq}.
+Signals from the crystal were amplified by 30 times with a custom-made amplifier and sent to the FADC.
+The additional high-gain amplifier for the NaI(Tl) detector enabled the identification of single photoelectron signals.
+Signals from the neutron detectors were sent directly to the FADC.

-To avoid the PMT noise, a coincidence of signals from PMTs of both sides was required within 200 ns time window.
-The first-coming photoelectron determines the timing of the NaI(Tl) signal.
-To confirm the neutron-induced events, the time coincidence between the NaI(Tl) and one of four neutron tagging detectors was required within 480 ns time window.
-For the triggered events, the waveforms from the PMTs of NaI(Tl) and the four neutron detectors were recorded by the DAQ system for a 10 $\mu$s window---2 $\mu$s for pre-trigger region and 8 $\mu$s for the triggered pulse.
-The event rate was about 1.0 Hz.
-The data were taken up to 1,000 recoil events per each recoil energy and were taken for 70, 55, 25 hours for each setup.
+To prevent PMT noise, a coincidence of signals from PMTs of both sides is required within a time window of 200 ns.
+The first in-coming photoelectron determines the timing of the NaI(Tl) signal.
+The trigger condition for data acquisition requires a time coincidence between the NaI(Tl) detector and one of the four neutron detectors.
+The coincidence time window was 480 ns, which was limited on the front-end DAQ module by the embedded software.
+For the triggered events, the waveforms from the PMTs of the NaI(Tl) detector and the four neutron detectors were recorded by the DAQ system for a 10 $\mu$s window (2 $\mu$s for the pre-trigger region and 8 $\mu$s for the triggered pulse).
+The event rate was $\sim$ 1.0 Hz.
+The data were obtained for up to 1,000 recoil events per each recoil energy and were recorded for 70, 55, and 25 h for each setup.